-GRADUATE FACULTY (2012-2013)
+GRADUATE FACULTY (2013-2014)

 The primary responsibility for designating Graduate Faculty rests with the chairs of the academic departments.
+In order to be qualified to teach a graduate course, a faculty member must be classified as Graduate Faculty and must either have an earned doctorate/terminal degree in the teaching discipline or related discipline or the requisite professional experience.
+Department chairs must provide written justification for the appointment of graduate faculty who do not hold the terminal degree.
 Appointments to the Graduate Faculty must be agreed upon by the appropriate College Dean and by the Dean of the College of Graduate and Professional Studies.
 The Dean of the College of Graduate and Professional Studies will maintain a current list of Graduate Faculty with their classifications as Full Graduate Faculty, Associate Graduate Faculty, or Graduate Instructor and with their terms of appointment.
 Each year, the Graduate Dean will provide each College Dean and Department Chair with this current list.
 Each Department Chair may then recommend reappointment of Graduate Faculty whose term has expired, recommend the appointment of new Graduate Faculty who qualify for a particular membership classification, and recommend removal of Graduate Faculty who are no longer at Longwood University or who no longer qualify for Graduate Faculty membership.
 These recommendations will be forwarded to the appropriate College Dean and to the Dean of the College of Graduate and Professional Studies for final concurrence.
 There shall be three designations: